Asenath Barzani: Title and status

 The title of Tanna'it, and her role as head of a yeshiva, is not equivalent to being a rabbi, and hence she is regarded as a rare example of an Orthodox female rabbinical teacher, rather than a rabbi per se, or a rabbinic authority figure such as a posek or dayan.
 At the time during which Barzani lived, the concept of rabbinic ordination (semikha) was in flux and a unified agreement of the requirements and rituals for semikha across the Jewish world did not exist.

 Poetry

 In addition to her religious scholarship, Barzani was also known as a poet.
-She is said to have authored a piyyut (liturgical poem) in Kurdish called Ga’agua l’Zion ("Longing for Zion", in Hebrew).
+She is said to have authored a piyyut (liturgical poem) called Ga’agua l’Zion ("Longing for Zion", in Hebrew).

 Legends

-There are many stories and legends about Barzani and miracles she performed, including the one described in “A Flock of Angels”.
+There are many stories and legends about Barzani and miracles she performed, including the one described in "A Flock of Angels".

 In local folklore, her gender plays a central role (though in her actual life, she seems to have experienced few obstacles).
 Many of the stories which allude to her supernatural powers were found in segulot (protective amulets, charms, or rituals).
 These include her ability to limit her childbearing to two children so that she could devote herself to her studies, and the ability to ward off an intruder in order to prevent him from raping her by loudly calling out holy names.